perezp/DICE-Profiles/README.md

 # Contents

+## es.unizar.disco.dice.static.profile

+This plugin implement the DICE profile using the same system as MARTE to define NFP datatypes.
+To generate the DICE.ecore model from the DICE.profile.uml the patched `org.eclipse.uml2.uml` plugin is needed.

+## es.unizar.disco.dice.feature

+Feature for the DICE Profile.

 ## com.masdes.dam.static.profile

 This plugin reimplements the DAM profile available at https://bitbucket.org/mberenguer/masdes-downloads/wiki/Home, and unifies the type system, solving problems with the redefinition of MARTE datatypes.
+To generate the DAM.ecore model from the DAM.profile.uml the patched `org.eclipse.uml2.uml` plugin is needed.

 ## com.masdes.dam.profile.feature